 I arrived in Brighton tired, hungry, sweaty, clueless and with heavy bags in tow after a very long day at work.

-The home we stayed in, was booked through air b&b and it was absolutely stunning.
+The home we stayed in was booked through air b&b and it was absolutely stunning.
 The perfect seaside escape.
-It was a little way from the coast, but it was on a beautiful road all the same and the seagulls could still be heard, never fear.
+It was a little way from the coast, but the seagulls could still be heard, never fear.

 In my dreams I live in a house like this one when I grow up.
 It’s so tastefully decorated, so light and airy and everything has it’s place, but it looks lived in too.
 It’s just the right mix of old and new and it’s not too big or too small.
 It’s perfect.
 Aside from the fact it’s on a really really steep hill.
 Not only was the walk a challenge, but can you imagine trying to parallel park outside!?

 I could have spent days exploring the centre of Brighton and I’ve still no idea how we got from one place to another.
 All I know is that on your way down to the coast you wonder through ‘the lanes’.
 There’s bunting everywhere, it’s a maze of madness that transports you to another time and there are shops and stools selling all sorts of bits and bobs.
 There’s something for everyone.
-These lanes would have been so easy to get lost in had it not been for the fact one of our friends knew exactly where she was going.
 There are so many cute independent shops.
 There’s so much street food and so many cute, eccentric cafes to be explored.
 Including Choccywoccydoodah which just has to be the craziest dessert cafe on Earth!

 Brighton has the best of both though.
-There’s a big shopping centre with all your big name stores, there’s chain restaurants and big bars and clubs with names you’d probably recognize.
+There’s a big shopping centre with all your big name stores, there are chain restaurants and big bars and clubs with names you’d probably recognize.

 There are many other must-sees we missed simply because we didn’t have enough time.
 From the stunning Royal Pavillion to the Museum and Art Gallery, Brighton has culture and history too.